-If we are talking scary like in death frightening situations i have to pick the time when we were about to fly a small private jet plane in Brasil.
-The small plane was full (6seats) and the pilot suggested a stand for the entire flight, I’m also scared of flying.
-I told the pilot that i was not happy about this and that i have bait of fear of flying and the pilot turned around and reassured me that flying a small plane like this was not at all so dangerous as flying a big plane.
-I asked why and he said “when we crash in a small plane like this not so many people die as if a big plane crash”.
-I got of the jet.
+Ticon: If we are talking scary like in death frightening situations, I have to pick the time when we were about to fly in a small private jet plane in Brasil.
+The small plane was full (6 seats) and the pilot suggested a stand for the entire flight.
+I’m also scared of flying.
+I told the pilot, that I was not happy about this and that I have bait of fear of flying and the pilot turned around and reassured me, that flying a small plane like this was not at all so dangerous as flying a big plane.
+I asked why and he said: “When we crash in a small plane like this, not so many people die as if a big plane crash.”
+I got off the jet.

-One time in a fancy hotel in London Fredrik was sleepwalking in his underwear and left the room without the key (in his underwear).
+Ticon: One time in a fancy hotel in London, Fredrik was sleepwalking in his underwear and left the room without the key (in his underwear).
 As he could not get back into the room, he took the elevator down to the kitchen and walked right into a fully staffed restaurant kitchen with 50 ppl staring at him!
-Thats a good memory, for me, not for Fredrik 😉
+That’s a good memory, for me, not for Fredrik 😉

 - Everyone starts somewhere, what was your first job before you got into music?

-As mentioned before, Fredrik worked in a music store and i Filip actually started living of music right after school at 18 years old.
-Life was scars and the rent barely payed by the few gigs we had but we could focus 100&% on the music.
+Ticon: As mentioned before, Fredrik worked in a music store and I, Filip, actually started living of music right after school at 18 years old.
+Life was scars and the rent barely played by the few gigs we had, but we could focus 100&% on the music.

 - Flash-forward in time.
 You are now really old.
 What would you tell your children/loved ones?

-“Really old”? thank you 😉 We have a few years left in us so don’t you worry.
-I think it would be cool to say -Hey grandpa was a true raver and played around the world!
-And the grandkids will say yeah yeah shut up I’m listening to Trap Music!
+Ticon: “Really old”? thank you 😉 We have a few years left in us, so don’t you worry.
+I think, it would be cool to say -Hey grandpa was a true raver and played around the world!
+And the grandkids will say “yeah yeah, shut up I’m listening to Trap Music!”

 - Into the time machine again.
 What do you miss about being a kid?

-We are still kids in our mind i guess, we don’t really reflect on age, age is in your mind.
+Ticon: We are still kids in our minds, I guess.
+We don’t really reflect on age, age is in your mind.

 - Excessive chopping dulls the axe.
 Time-outs are a must.
 What do you do when you take time off from creating?
 Got any hobbies?
 (Books?
 Movies?
 TV shows?)

-We have a hobby called beer i guess 🙂
+Ticon: We have a hobby called beer I guess 🙂

 - How do you connect to the spiritual side of yourself?

-Thru music basically.
-Music can take you to a mother plain of conciseness.
-We have always been intreaged with the spiritual side of life, perticular the feeling of letting go and follow the story of the music and where it takes you.
+Ticon: Thru music basically.
+Music can take you to a mother plain of consciousness.
+We have always been intreaged with the spiritual side of life, particular the feeling of letting go and follow the story of the music and where it takes you.

 - Any new releases in the future?

-We’ve just released our sixth full length album “Mirage”, in which we are going pretty much back to our roots on this one and explore a more deeper and driving side of Ticon trance music.
-We also have an album out with our side project Critical Choice where we explore the olshool “scandotrance” which is quite known from sweden .
+Ticon: We’ve just released our sixth full length album “Mirage”, in which we are going pretty much back to our roots on this one and explore a deeper and driving side of Ticon trance music.
+We also have an album out with our side project Critical Choice, where we explore the old-school “scandotrance”, which is quite known from Sweden .

 - Piracy, works out negatively for the artist, but it allows listeners’ to access music that would otherwise be hard to source.
 Art should be shared…in this light what are your thoughts on piracy vs. a price tag?

-I think that if you´re really enjoy music from an artist you should buy it to support that artist.
-Allmost all music today is reachable vi online music stores like beatport and iTunes in all over the world.
+Ticon: I think, that if you really enjoy music from an artist, you should buy it to support that artist.
+Almost all music today is reachable via online music stores like beatport and iTunes in all over the world.

-We kind of miss the days when we released our music on vinyl and other physical ways.
-To hold a peice of music in your hand is miles away from a file in your computer i phone that is actually not real, its made up by code ones and zeros.
-As a kid a always stood in the local music shop and listened to the new arrived vinyls and it was defenetly a different feeling if you compare to todays market on the internet with digital shops.
-Thats why piracy is more accesive and accepted totay i think, if you put a “face” on a release on vinyl or CD then at least myself would be more happy to buy it.
+We kind of miss the days, when we released our music on vinyl and other physical ways.
+To hold a piece of music in your hand is miles away from a file in your computer i phone, that is actually not real, its made up by code ones and zeros.
+As a kid, I always stood in the local music shop and listened to the newly arrived vinyls.
+It was definitely a different feeling, if you compare it to today’s market on the internet with digital shops.
+That’s why piracy is more excessive and accepted today, I think.
+If you put a “face” on a release on vinyl or CD, then at least myself would be more happy to buy it.

 - At the end of the ride, everyone’s looking for some form of success (tangible or not), what does success mean to you?

-Theres ofcorse different sides of “success”.
+Ticon: There are of course different sides of “success”.
 Success for us is to be at peace with our selves and the world around us.
-To have friends and family close to us is a big sucsess for us.
+To have friends and family close to us is a big success for us.